 Javier Milei, the right-wing president of Argentina, has implemented shock therapy measures to cut government spending and address the country's economic issues.
 In his first six months in office, he devalued the peso by 50%, reduced state subsidies for fuel, and halved the number of government ministries.
 These actions have helped Argentina swing from a fiscal deficit of $120bn in December 2023 to a surplus of 264.9bn pesos.
 Inflation has slowed, but the annual rate remains high at 289.4%.
 However, the economy has contracted sharply, with consumer spending dropping in the first quarter of 2024.
 Milei's plans to privatize state-owned companies have faced opposition in Congress and from trade unions.
 The government's ability to negotiate and build consensus is being tested, and Milei's confrontational statements have hindered progress.
 The country's poverty rate has risen significantly, reaching 52.9% in the first half of 2024, up from 41.7% at the end of 2023, affecting approximately 15.7 million people.
 Nearly 20% of the population is now classified as indigent, and extreme poverty increased by 3 million in the first six months of 2024 [107ed943] [33e5bbbc] [e40e8d93].

-Despite the progress made, critics of Milei's plan continue to raise concerns about the potential negative impact on ordinary citizens.
-They argue that the devaluation of the currency could lead to inflation and reduced consumer spending, further exacerbating the economic hardships faced by the population.
+Despite these positive indicators, Milei's plans to privatize state-owned companies continue to face opposition in Congress and from trade unions.
+Critics argue that the devaluation of the currency could lead to inflation and reduced consumer spending, exacerbating the economic hardships faced by the population.
 The International Monetary Fund (IMF) has also revised down its economic outlook for Argentina, forecasting negative growth for the second consecutive year.
 Some experts warn that Milei's approach could undermine democratic institutions and have long-term consequences for the country's future [33e5bbbc] [3b96f122].

 In the midst of Argentina's economic transformation, gold remains a safe haven and a hedge against currency devaluation and inflation.
 Central banks continue to accumulate gold at a rapid pace [ac0dab29] [3bd54baf].